Ink & Dagger: Influence

 An example of their influence can be seen on the record The Fine Art of Original Sin which featured several tracks breaking completely from established norms of post-hardcore, incorporating aspects of techno, or drum and bass music.

-Additionally, the influences of past emotional hardcore band Frail can still be heard in the yelps and falsettos on Ink & Dagger's 7"s.
+The band's influences included Swiz, Circus Lupus, Rollerskate Skinny, Beach Boys, and Stone Temple Pilots.
+Additionally, the inspirations of past emocore band Frail can still be heard in the yelps and falsettos on Ink & Dagger's 7"s.